kaltura-vpaas/webcasting-integration/README.md

 result = client.metadata.metadataProfile.list(filter, pager)
 ```

-You'll get a metadata profile that contains an XSD object, or XML schema, which defines the XML we'll want to create for the webcast.
-Learn more about [XML schemas](https://www.w3schools.com/xml/schema_intro.asp).
+You'll get a metadata profile that contains an XSD object, or [XML schema](https://www.w3schools.com/xml/schema_intro.asp), which defines the XML we'll want to create for the webcast.
 Essentially you'll want to use tools in the language of your choice to create an XML object from the schema and add the relevant values.

 For the purpose of this guide, however, we'll work with the XML directly, to give you a better understanding of what it looks like.